elceef/dnstwist/docs/README.md

 typosquatters, phishing attacks, fraud and corporate espionage.
 Useful as an additional source of targeted threat intelligence.

+dnstwist takes in your domain name as a seed, generates a list of potential phishing domains and then checks to see if they are registered.
+Additionally it can test if the mail servers from MX record can be used to intercept e-mails and generate fuzzy hashes of the web pages to see if they are live phishing sites.

 ![Screenshot](http://i.imgur.com/RILUsjY.png)

 Key features
 ------------
-Just not to waste time there are several good reasons to give it a try:
+Just not to waste time there are several pretty good reasons to give it a try:

 - Wide range of efficient domain fuzzing algorithms
 - Multithreaded job distribution
-- Resolving domain names to IPv4 and IPv6
+- Resolves domain names to IPv4 and IPv6
-- Querying for NS and MX records
+- Queries for NS and MX records
-- Optional: Evaluating web page similarity with fuzzy hashes
+- Evaluates web page similarity with fuzzy hashes to find live phising sites
-- Optional: Testing if MX host can be used to intercept e-mails
+- Tests if MX host (mail server) can be used to intercept e-mails (espionage)
+- Generates additional domain variants using dictionary files
-- Optional: GeoIP location information
+- GeoIP location information
-- Optional: Banner grabbing for HTTP and SMTP services
+- Grabs HTTP and SMTP service banners
-- Optional: WHOIS lookups for creation and modification date
+- WHOIS lookups for creation and modification date
-- Optional: Output in CSV format
+- Prints output in CSV format

 Running
 -------